aurelia/framework/doc/article/en-US/getting-started.md

   </source-code>
 </code-listing>

-> Info
+> Info: View Encapsulation
-> Anything required into a view with the `require` element is local to the view.
-As a result, you don't have to worry about name conflicts.
-You can also load app-wide elements and other behaviors for convenience so you don't have to require common resources in every view.
+> Anything required into a view with the `require` element has visibility only inside that view.
+As a result, you don't have to worry about name conflicts between various view resources.
+For convenience, you can also load app-wide elements and other behaviors during your application's bootstrapping phase.

 You may wonder how Aurelia determines the name of the custom element.
 By convention, it will use the export name of the class, lowered and hyphenated.
 In our html-only scenario, it will use the file name.